You are currently viewing Ayurvedic Treatment for H Pylori: Causes, Signs, Symptoms, and Ayurveda Remedies

 • Poor digestion, feeling of heaviness after meals.

-• Indigestion and bloating, as the digestive fire (Agni) is weakened.
+• Indigestion and bloating, when the digestive fire (Agni) is weakened.

 • Formation of Ama (toxins) due to improper digestion.